Drake disses Kanye West on new track

 Drake also refers to the person "that's making your beats" - AKA Kanye West - and says: "I've done things for him I thought that he never would need/Father had to stretch his hands out and get it from me."

-While he also referenced Lil Wayne and Birdman, who Pusha T dissed on Infrared, saying: "It's gonna be a cruel summer for you/I told Weezy and Baby 'I'ma done him for you'/Tell 'Ye we gotta invoice coming to you/ Considering that we just sold another 20 for you."
+While he also referenced Lil Wayne and Birdman, who Pusha T dissed on Infrared, saying: "It's gonna be a cruel summer for you/I told Weezy and Baby 'I'ma done him for you'/Tell 'Ye we got an invoice coming to you/ Considering that we just sold another 20 for you."

 Pusha T picked up on the invoice line...